NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

 then terminate
 </pre>

-<p>When the calendar has advanced to the end of trading on the last trading day of August, the <strong>withinPeriod(p)</strong> event occurs and the <strong>when</strong> activates the clauses nested at the next level inside.
-The when itself becomes inactive &ndash; it is no longer waiting for an event:</p>
+When the calendar has advanced to the end of trading on the last trading day of August, the **withinPeriod(p)** event occurs and the **when** activates the clauses nested at the next level inside.
+The when itself becomes inactive &ndash; it is no longer waiting for an event:

 <pre>
 when withinPeriod(p)